team-middleton/team-middleton/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Moving' On Up

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  Movin' On Up is designed to simplify the process of moving.
+It helps users to organize their move with additional information and added efficiency.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  Movin' On Up allows the user to input tasks they'll need to complete prior to their move, with suggested and customizable tasks, in addition to a budget feature which allows them to track their spending on moving costs.
+It also takes in their zip code and suggests a range of services in the area based on typical moving needs.

 ## Problem ##
   > Describe the problem your product solves.
+  Movin' On Up helps the user to get organized by gathering information related to a move in one place.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  Movin' On Up allows the user to save their move information, manage their budget related to this activity, and automatically displays the closest companies to them that can help them along the way.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "Movin' On Up revolutionizes moving for those without a personal assistant."

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  To get started, register on the app and provide the zip code you will be moving from.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "I suggested that my roommate make this app because I am moving across the country and hate organizing the details."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  Download our app for your next move!